nilium/st-theme-freesia/README.md

 This theme is built from the default Sublime theme, but is inspired by my previous theme, the [Nil theme](https://github.com/nilium/st2-nil-theme), and the [Flat UI theme by acondiff](https://github.com/acondiff/flatui-theme), both of which might suit you better if you find the color purple repulsive for some reason.

+In addition, there are two other themes included in Freesia: Higuchi and Kano.
+I'll eventually run out of names from the manga, but until then, more Freesia references.

 Installation
 ------------------------------------------------------------------------------